Hilltop 26: Netanel Ozeri

 The illegal outpost made headlines following the death of Netanel Ozeri on 17 January 2003.
 Ozeri, who had been dining with his wife, 5-year-old daughter, and two friends, was killed in the evening by a 15-year-old Palestinian boy who was accompanied by another 16-year-old boy who kept look-out.
 One of the gunmen was subsequently killed by other Israelis present, while the second gunman was tracked and killed later by the IDF.
 Ozeri belonged to the banned extremist Jewish religious and nationalist Kach movement.

 Netanel (Nati) Ozeri, born in Jerusalem, was a student at the Yeshivat HaRaayon HaYehudi established by Rabbi Meir Kahane, and was a study partner of his son, Binyamin Ze'ev Kahane, who was killed in a terrorist attack in December 2000.
 Ozeri later went on to teach at the yeshiva in Jerusalem, as well as in Kiryat Arba.

 Ozeri was a leader of the Hebron community in terms of both settlement and Torah study/teaching.
 He was a great admirer of the terrorist Baruch Goldstein, who had murdered 29 Muslims at prayer in the Ibrahimi Mosque/Cave of the Patriarchs.
 His close friend, Noam Federman, said Netanel was "an interesting and unusual combination, the type of person who stood out as a leader.
 He was a man of Torah, and a man of action."
 Federman noted that Netanel not only established new illegal settlement outposts and interested youths in settling there, he also made sure to teach them Torah on a regular schedule.

 Ozeri was denied a funeral for two days, as wrangling broke out over where to bury him.
 His wife wanted his body buried on the outpost site to establish a "covenant of blood" with the land.
 After a long burial procession involving several thousand settlers, lasting some 12 hours, in which his body was carried round Palestinian fields and vineyards by a large crowd that crushed the grapes and produce, shouted that Yitzhak Rabin was responsible for his death, during which Palestinian cars were set on fire, windows were smashed, and Palestinians beaten up.
 Netanal Ozeri was buried in the old Jewish cemetery in Hebron, after Dov Lior gave a ruling.
 The funeral eulogy was given by Shaul Nir, who called for revenge.
 During the procession, settlers went against Jewish custom by exposing his face.
 Several settlers were indicted for rioting and attacking Israeli policemen some days later.
 The incident appears in Dan Setton's documentary Israel's Next War.

+Re-esteblishment

+In December 2022 Israeli activists from the Nachala organization atemted to reestablish an outpost at the spot named "Orot Netanel" (Lights of Netanel).
+On December 2025 a neighborhood was established at the spot.